Rem0o/FanControl.HWInfo/README.md

 And then

-1. Copy the bin/release content into FanControl's "plugins" folder.
+1. Copy the FanControl.HWInfo.dll into FanControl's "Plugins" folder.
-2. Make sure HWInfo has shared memory on.
+2. Go the HWInfo's "Configure Sensors" option menu, then to the "HWInfo Gadget" tab.
+Have the "Enable reporting to gadget" checkbox checked and select "Report value in Gadget" for all sensors you want to import.
+3. Open FanControl and enjoy!

+## Notes

+* HWInfo needs to be running at least in "Sensors-only" mode.
+* You can use the "refresh sensors detection" menu option in FanControl while it is running if you didn't have HWInfo running or you changed the exported sensors.